SophieChowZZY/Twitter_Analysis_Hadoop/README.md

 # Twitter_Analysis_Hadoop
 This repo stores the code for doing the Twitter Sentiment Analysis on Hadoop and Pig Latin.
-Also the fetch tweet and some pre-processing on ipython. /b
+Also the fetch tweet using Twitter Developer Account and snscrape on Python. <br>
-Files in this repo are orginated by Zhiyu Zhou except for ref file.
 The Data file contains raw data; Dictionaries contains three dictionaries;
-The sentiment contains mapreduce java file. /b
+The sentiment contains mapreduce java file.